-The credit risk associated with cash and cash equivalents is managed through adherence to internal credit policy and limit frameworks and placement of funds with counterparties with high credit ratings assigned by international credit agencies.
+The credit risk associated with cash and cash equivalents is managed through adherence to internal credit policy and by placing funds with counterparties with high credit ratings assigned by international credit agencies.
 Credit exposures are identified, evaluated and managed in accordance with best practice and AIPL's risk appetite.